ippontech/blog-usa/posts/ngrx-facade-pattern.md

 }

 ```
-After implementing the facade pattern what did we actually gain?
+What exactly did we gain after implementing the facade pattern?

 ### Pros
 - Better developer experience through abstraction.
     - You refactor your service or component without touching both.
-    - Your component doesn't care what library you use for managing state.
+    - Your component does not care what library you use for managing state.
 - This service can be reused by other components that need to access our `accountList` instead of duplicating code.
 - Your components are more simplistic.
-    - Devs have a clearer focus on component functionality instead of NgRx stores, actions, and reducers.
+    - Developers have a more clear focus on component functionality instead of NgRx stores, actions, and reducers.

 ### Cons
-- Loss of indirection violates a redux pattern.
+- Loss of indirection violates a Redux pattern.
-    -  Indirection decouples "what happened" from the logic that determines "how the state should be updated".
-This allows redux to track how the state changed every time an action gets dispatched.
+    -  Indirection decouples "what happened" from the logic that determines "how the state should be updated."
+This allows Redux to track how the state changed every time an action gets dispatched.
 - At the cost of being easier to interact with, the facade pattern obfuscates how NgRx works.
 This may hinder the understanding of the state management lifecycle for other developers on the team.
 - Actions could be reused instead of treating them as unique events.
    - If actions are reused, then changing one can impact multiple components across our application.